-Uses a high-tech helmet to read brain signals indicative of focus and concentration.
+Uses a high-tech armband to read brain signals indicative of focus and concentration.
 The brain signals control the action of Play Attention’s games, downloaded on to a home computer.
 The games teach a child to improve focus, ignore distractions, and become organized.
-Play Attention 5.1, the latest incarnation of the company’s high-tech learning system, does all of this in 3D.
+Play Attention has the added benefit of "Master Educators," personal consultants to help you or your child get the most out of the exercises.

 Converts home video or computer games into a neurofeedback device.
 The SmartBrain Technologies system, developed by NASA, includes a wireless, handheld game controller that receives brain wave signals from a headset worn by the player.
 When a player exhibits low-frequency patterns during, say, a car race at the track, his car slows and other cars pass him.
 His goal is to concentrate to produce higher-frequency brain waves to speed up the car.